thearn/github-auto-tools/README.md

 - `.gitignore`
 - `README.md`
 - `LICENSE.txt`

+Additionally, for empty projects with the word "python" in the description:

 - `setup.py`, pointing to a created `src/` directory
 - `src/__init__.py`
 - an empty Wing IDE project file